shakes76/PatternAnalysis-2024/recognition/vision_transformer_47147571/README.md

 - **`ADNIDataset`**: This dataset loads each image as a single-channel grayscale image.
 The dataset splits the data into training and validation sets based on the `seed` and `split_ratio` provided.
 By setting `val=True`, you can load the validation set.
 When `seed` and `split_ratio` are fixed, the dataset provides a consistent and complementary split between the training and validation sets, ensuring all data is loaded correctly.
 The `split` parameter determines which subset (train or test) is being loaded.
 In our implementation, we used `seed=0` and `split_ratio=0.9`.

 - **`ADNIDatasetTest`**: This dataset loads patient-level batches of 20 grayscale images from the same patient based on their patient ID.
+It will load the data from `test` folder.

 ### Additional Remarks on the Implementation